MVP-Harry/SoundnessBench/README.md

 ## Overview

 This repository contains the source code of SoundnessBench, a benchmark designed to thoroughly evaluate the soundness of neural network (NN) verifiers.
-It addresses the critical lack of ground-truth labels in previous benchmarks for NN verifiers by providing numerous unverifiable instances with hidden counterexamples, so that it can effectively reveal internal bugs of NN verifiers if they falsely claim verifiability on those unverifiable instances.
+It addresses the critical lack of ground-truth labels in previous benchmarks for NN verifiers by providing numerous unverifiable instances with hidden counterexamples, enabling it to effectively reveal internal bugs in NN verifiers that falsely claim verifiability on those instances.
 SoundnessBench aims to support developers in evaluating and improving NN verifiers.
 See our paper for more details.

 [[Paper] Testing Neural Network Verifiers: A Soundness Benchmark with Hidden Counterexamples](https://arxiv.org/abs/2412.03154)